rafaelriveralopez/DE-ADT/README.md

 - - -

-This code is shared without any guarantee, the project is still under development, so it is recommended to check your updates on this site.
+This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+Since the project is still under development, so it is recommended to check your updates on this site.

 - - -